monitoring immunosuppressive drugs: 5 benefits of remote sampling

 4. Remote Patient Monitoring & Sampling

-The development of microsampling devices like Mitra has made it possible for researchers to collect dried blood samples remotely.
+The development of microsampling devices like Mitra has made it possible for researchers to collect dried blood samples remotely using remote patient monitoring techniques.
 This patient centered approach makes ISP monitoring manageable for the patients.
 They don’t need to travel long distances to provide blood samples.
 Organ transplant recipients can provide samples wherever they are and ship them to clinics.

 5. Precise Sampling Techniques